fission/fission/README.md

 ## Kubernetes is the right place for Serverless

-We're built on Kubernetes because we think any non-trivial app will use a combination of serverless functions and more conventional microservices, and Kubernetes is a great framework to bring these together seamlessly.
+We're built on Kubernetes because we think that any non-trivial app will use a combination of serverless functions and more conventional microservices, and Kubernetes is a great framework to bring these operations together seamlessly.

 Building on Kubernetes also means that anything you do for operations